apache/cloudstack-documentation/source/developersguide/ansible.rst

 Save this as `/etc/ansible/roles/cloudstack-management/tasks/main.yml`

-.. note:: In a production environment, selinux would be set to enforcing and the necessary selinux policies would be created to allow the services to run.
+.. note:: In a production environment, selinux should be set to enforcing and the necessary selinux policies are created to allow the services to run.

 Now we have some new elements to deal with.
 The Ansible Template module